Adoption records opened for adoptees and natural parents

 in Ontario on June 1st, 2009.

-An adoptee can obtain his or her original Certificate of Live Birth/Birth Registration, with his or her original name and the name and address of his/her natural mother at the time of birth (very rarely is the father named as “unwed mothers” were routinely told to “leave it blank”).
+An adopted person can obtain his or her original Certificate of Live Birth/Birth Registration, with original name and the name and address of natural mother at the time of birth (Note: father’s names rarely appear as “unwed mothers” were routinely told to “leave it blank”).

 Natural mothers can obtain a copy of the birth registration and adoption court order showing the adoptive name of the adoptee.

 The following records are available for request in Ontario: